 “Our research team will attempt to prevent GVHD by inducing a specific tolerance within the donor cells—instead of inhibiting the patient’s whole immune system,” said Galvin.
 “If this novel approach proves successful, it could result in a safer stem cell transplant, making this important treatment accessible to a greater number of patients with blood cancers.”

 In partnership with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, Northwestern Memorial provides the best possible care to patients and their families and caregivers.
 The Lurie Cancer Center is a National Cancer Institute (NCI) designated "comprehensive" cancer center and a founding member of the National Comprehensive Cancer Network, which is an alliance of 21 of the country's leading cancer centers.
 This network is dedicated to enhancing cancer care by developing clinical practice guidelines which are updated each year to help patients understand treatment recommendations.
 Northwestern oncologists are active and key participants in cancer initiatives.
 Physicians also hold leadership roles in numerous professional organizations nationally.

 Tickets are $85 until midnight on Friday, May 31, then $95 through the event.
 VIP tickets, which include transportation and front-of-line access to the after-party at Drumbar, cover, and a complimentary cocktail, are an additional $20.
 Attire for the event is casual chic.
-Purchase tickets online or contact Jamal Bowleg at Northwestern Memorial Foundation at 312.926.4530.
+Contact Jamal Bowleg at Northwestern Memorial Foundation at 312.926.4530.